 Use a 4”-6” roller for the best results.
 A smaller roller allows for more control over the amount of paint being used and where.

 Alternatively, foam rollers work for stencils as well.
 Foam rollers are much more dense than microfiber (fuzzy) rollers.
-The resulting paint is less textured than with a microfiber roller.
+The resulting paint will be less textured than with a microfiber roller.

 How to paint stencils on walls